-• Taxes on income from American Samoa excluded from U.S. tax.
-If you are a bona fide resident of American Samoa, reduce taxes paid or accrued by any taxes attributable to excluded income from sources in American Samoa.
+• Taxes on income from American Samoa excluded on Form 4563.
+If you are a bona fide resident of American Samoa, reduce taxes paid or accrued by any taxes attributable to income from sources in American Samoa excluded on Form 4563.
 For more information, see Pub.
 570.